 Every two years, thousands of Special Olympics athletes from six continents come together to showcase their athletic skills and bring the spirit of the Special Olympics organization to life.
-The Special Olympics World Games Berlin 2023 will be held June 17-25!
+The Special Olympics World Games Berlin 2023 were held June 17-25!

 Alternating between Summer and Winter Games, the Special Olympics World Games feature intense athletic competition and inspiring performances from talented Special Olympics athletes from across the globe.

 Special Olympics North Carolina uses the advancement criteria set forth by Special Olympics, Inc. to select the athletes who will be a part of Special Olympics USA.
 Gold medal winners from all ability level divisions are put into a random drawing in order to be selected for participation in the Games.

 North Carolina Representatives

 Special Olympics, officials, sport development team members and staff from North Carolina attended the World Games in various roles.

 The following individuals will represent Special Olympics USA as part of the marketing and communications team: